-At the close of the afternoon meeting, the medical society convened, and perfected their organization by the election of the following board of examiners: A. Farnsworth, East Saginaw: P. T. Johnson, Coldwater; Mrs. Louisa Proctor, Coldwater; A. W. Edson, Lansing; E. Lewis, Charlotte; Thursday evening the president announce ed that owing to the non-arrival of the speakers, it would be impossible to carry out the programme.
-Mr. Burnham would lead in the afternoon of Friday, and other speakers would be announced at that time, Dr. P. T. Johnson was introduced as the speaker for the evening, and spoke on "The contrast between the old and the new.
-His theories, logically followed to their conclusion, would do away with all science wipe out the aggregated experiences of past ages, close every avenue of useful knowledge and dissolve society into its original elements of ignorant superstition, barbarism and all attendant horrors.

-After a song Dr. Johnson closed with an inspirational poem., Friday morning was occupied by the usual conference, circles and scances.
+and the changes which have occurred in their modes of thought and action.
+At the close of the afternoon meeting, the medical society convened, and perfected their organization by the election of the following board of examiners: A. Farnsworth, East Saginaw: P. T. Johnson, Coldwater; Mrs. Louisa Proctor, Coldwater; A. W. Edson, Lansing; E. Lewis, Charlotte; Thursday evening the president announced that owns to the president announced. ed that owing to the non-arrival of the speakers, it would be impossible to carry out the programme.
+Mr. Burnham would a preacher, tracing in a humorous manner, the various church creeds and customs, lead in the afternoon of Friday, and other speakers would be announced at that time.
+Dr. P. T. Johnson was introduced as the speaker for the evening, and spoke on "The contrast between the old and the new."
+His theories, logically followed to their con-clusion, would do away with all science, wipe out the aggregated experiences of past ages, close every avenue of useful knowledge and dissolve society into its original elements of ignorant superstition, barbarism and all attendant horrors.
+After a song Dr. Johnson closed with an inspirational poem.
+Friday morning was occupied by the usual conference, circles and scances.
 Mrs. Proctor, of Coldwater, known as the "oil medium," was presents, and willing to give a test of her powers.
-Considerable interest had been awakened by the peculiar manner in which she is said to receive her medicine for her patient which was by extending her hand and receiving in the palm, from an unseen source, a substance like oil which she administers to her patients.
-She came before the audience, and a committee of seven, consisting of four Spiritualists and three skeptics, was appointed to investigate, and they with the medium retired for the test.

-Friday afternoon the exercises were opened with music by the Kuights Templar Band, who gave several of their choice pieces, to the great delight of the audience.
-T. H. Stewart then addressed the meeting on the subject of The Mutual Benefit Ason the subject of The Mutual Benefit Association, recently organized in this state.
-After a song by Mrs. Child and singing by the audience, Mr. Cook, chairman of the Oil Test Committee, aunounced their readiness to report.
-The result was very unsatisfactory, four voting "doubtful" and three "no," and he requested that another committee be appointed for another test, and a committee of seven, four Spiritualists and three skeptics, was selected by the andience. three skeptics, was selected by the audience, as follows: Messrs.
-Cook, of Williamston: Martin Sheets, of Grand Ledge; E. J. Smith, of Dansville, and Mrs. Severance, of Milwaukee, all Spiritualists: Mesers.
+Considerable interest had been awakened by the peculiar manner in which she is said to treceive her medicine for her patient which was by extending her hand and re-ceiving in the palm, from an unseen source, a substance like oil which she administers to her patients.
+She came before the audience, and a committee of seven, consisting of feur Spiritualists and three skeptics, was appointed to investigate, and they with the medium retired for the test.
+Friday afternoon the exercises were opened with music by the Knights Templa Band, who gave several of their choice pieces, to the great delight of the andience.
+T. H. Stewart then addressed the meeting on the subject of The Mutual Benedit Association, recently organized in this state.
+After a song by Mrs. Child and singing by the audience, Mr. Cook, chairman of the After a song by Mrs. Child and singing by the audience, Mr. Cook, chairman of the Oil Test Committee, announced their readiness to report.
+The result was very unsatisfactory, four voting "doubtful" and three "no," and he requested that shother committee be appointed for another test, and a committee of seven, four Spiritualists and three skeptics, was selected by the audience, as follows: Messrs.
+Cook, of Williamston: Martin Sheets, of Grand Ledge; E. J. Smith, of Dansville, and Mrs. Severance, of Milwaukse, all Spiritualists: Messrs.
 Harmon, of Charlotte; Geo.
-F. Upton, of Coopersville, and Mrs. George Linebeck, skeptics.
-The committee were authorized to choose their own time and place, and report before the close of the meeting.
+F. Upton, of Cooperaville, and Mrs. George Linebeck, skeptics.
+The committee were authorized to choose their own time and place, and report before the closa of the meeting.

-J. H. Burnham was then introduced, and delivered a strong materialistic address. delivered a strong materialistic address.
+J. H. Burnham was then introduced, and delivered a strong materialistic address.
 The speaker, in closing, paid a noble tribute to woman, and declared that to her we must look for the future greatness, development and happiness of the world.